INDUSTRY 4.0 CLOUD ERP Your Way To Success

 Big Data and Analytics

 Big data can help companies analyze the past, present, and predict the future using an analytical application to generate value from the available data.
 There is a link between ERP and Big Data Analytics and the other technologies of Industry 4.0.
-With Big Data Analytics, ERP systems can enable collecting and evaluating data from different sources in real-time.
+With Big Data Analytics, ERP systems can enable the collecting and evaluation of data from different sources in real-time.
 They can help in decision making, quality control, optimizing costs, and other aspects.

 Cyber-physical systems (CPS)